 (2) In vitro diagnostic biological products.
-Blood, plasma, or serum that is reactive when tested for hepatitis associated (Australia) antigen may be used in manufacturing in vitro diagnostic biological products, provided that the package label of the biological products prepared from such blood, plasma, or serum conspicuously indicates that the product was prepared from material that was reactive when tested for hepatitis associated antigen and may transmit viral hepatitis.
+Blood, plasma, or serum that is retested for hepatitis active when associated (Australia) antigen may be used in manufacturing in vitro diagnostic biological products, provided that the package label of the biological products prepared from such blood, plasma, or serum conspicuously indicates that the product was prepared from material that was reactive when tested for hepatitis associated antigen and may transmit viral hepatitis.